HMCL-UNIST/F1tenthKorea2024/en/rules.md

 2. Teams registered to the in-person competition need to provide and build a F1TENTH car by themselves according to the constraints listed below.
 In addition, each team must have a unique vehicle (i.e., a research lab may not field six teams with one car).

-3. To increase the quality of the future F1TENTH competitions, the winner of each race is encourage to publish the code of their algorithm under an open-source license in the [F1TENTH repository](https://github.com/f1tenth) on Github.
+3. To increase the quality of the future F1TENTH competitions, the winner of each race is encouraged to publish the code of their algorithm under an open-source license in the [F1TENTH repository](https://github.com/f1tenth) on Github.

 ## 2.1 Vehicle classes